dguff/G4SOLAr/README.md

-# ENUDet
+# G4SOLAr

-**ENUDet** implements a Geant4-based Monte Carlo simulation of a generic LAr TPC for studying beam events in the context of the ENUBET experiment.
+**G4SOLAr** implements a Geant4-based Monte Carlo simulation of a generic LAr TPC for studying low-energy events in the context of the SOLAr project.

 ## Disclaimer
 This code has never been properly tested, but there are some reasonable